ArctosDB/documentation-wiki/_documentation/reports.markdown

 The reporter generally accepts the results of queries, or identifiers passed on from containers or transaction.
 This is readily expandable to most anything; file an Issue.

+### Static Data

+It should be considered good design to build fully dynamic reports which can continue to function when things like addresses and institutional nomenclature change, or work across collections and institutions.
+Such reports require little maintenance, while reports which include static text require constant upkeep, and are prone to containing incorrect data when changes are not reflected in reports.

 ## Output

 Output is generally either PDF-friendly HTML for labels, or CSV for consumption by external applications.
 However, it is possible to produce most anything that can be pushed through a browser.